NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 The SVM-7000 series multi-parameter patient monitors are the first in the series; this means all components, quality control and design are handled from China.
 The quality of the product is of course similar to manufacturers in China who are getting their components from the same sources as NIHON KOHDEN.

-No Certificate of Free Sales is available from China for SVM-7000 series with invasive IBP
+Why Free Sales Certificates are not available from China for SVM-7000 series with invasive IBP parameter

 Standard models from CHINA

-The models assembled in Malaysia are assigned a different number for the same model assembled in China.
+The models assembled in Malaysia are assigned a different number from that assembled in China and they are all approved for sales in Malaysia:

 1. SVM-7601 10.4-inch monitor